Rodolfo Bernardelli: Biography

 He was the most influential sculptor of his generation.
-His workshop in central Rio de Janeiro was a meeting place for numerous cultural and political figures, including Quintino Bocaiúva, Olavo Bilac, Machado de Assis, Raul Pompéia, Leopoldo Miguez, Angelo Agostini and Pereira Passos.
+His workshop in central Rio de Janeiro was a meeting place for numerous cultural and political figures, including Quintino Bocaiuva, Olavo Bilac, Machado de Assis, Raul Pompéia, Leopoldo Miguez, Angelo Agostini and Pereira Passos.
 Nevertheless, his public image was less flattering, with a significant number of critics who considered him to be vain, arrogant and mediocre.
 Much of that criticism derived from his dismissal of several prominent artists when he became Director of the Escola Nacional.
 They included Victor Meirelles, Antônio Parreiras and Décio Villares.

 In any event, he served as Director for twenty-five years and held a virtual monopoly on artistic education in the capital.
 During his tenure, there were very few sculpture students at the school, as they were apparently discouraged at the thought of being eclipsed by him.
 In 1915, a group of students and teachers managed to have him removed.
 His final years would pass mostly in solitude, working at his new studio in Copacabana.
 In 1919, he was named an "Honorary Academician" at the Real Academia de Bellas Artes de San Fernando, in Madrid.

+Rodolfo Bernardelli is buried in Cemitério de São João Batista in Rio de Janeiro, along with family members including Oscar Bernardelli (artista, 1826-1886) and Henrique Bernardelli (pintor, 1857-1936).

 Following his death in 1931, the Núcleo Bernardelli, a progressive artists' society, was created to honor him and his brother, Henrique.
 A considerable number of his smaller, less monumental works were donated to the Pinacoteca do Estado and the Museu Mariano Procópio.